-For the first time, scientists have introduced minuscule tracking devices directly into the interior of mammalian cells, giving an unprecedented peek into the processes that govern the beginning of development.
+For the first time, scientists have had a peak at the intricate workings of a cell from the inside.
+Miniscule tracking devices that resemble tiny spiders have been slipped into the interior of egg cells at the moment of fertilisation, giving a singular view of the processes that govern the beginning of development.

 This work on one-cell embryos is set to shift our understanding of the mechanisms that underpin cellular behaviour in general, and may ultimately provide insights into what goes wrong in ageing and disease.

 The research, led by Professor Tony Perry from the Department of Biology and Biochemistry at the University of Bath, involved injecting a silicon-based nanodevice together with sperm into the egg cell of a mouse.
-The result was a healthy, fertilised egg containing a tracking device.
+The result was a healthy, one-cell embryo containing a tracker.

 The nanodevices are incredibly thin – similar to some of the cell’s structural components, and measuring 22 nanometres, making them approximately 100,000 times thinner than a pound coin.
-This means they have the flexibility to register the movement of the cell's cytoplasm as the one-cell embryo embarks on its voyage towards becoming a two-cell embryo.
+This means they have the flexibility to register the movement of the cell's cytoplasm as the one-cell embryo develops towards becoming a two-cell embryo.

 “This is the first glimpse of the physics of any cell on this scale from within,” said Professor Perry.
 “It’s the first time anyone has seen from the inside how cell material moves around and organises itself.”